qmacro/qmacro.github.io/_posts/2020-04-05-initial-pi-configuration-via-ansible.markdown

 What's not to like?

-Well, with newly imaged Pis fresh on the network, there's a bit of a chicken and egg problem which we can delight in and learn a bit about `ssh` in the process.

 **Strict host key checking**

 Running the Ansible `main.yml` playbook as it stands right now presents us with a problem: